The Personal Annual Review

 Another year, come and gone.

-While somewhat arbitrary, the end of the calendar year does present us all with a valuable opportunity to reflect on the year that was, and plan for the year that will be.
+The end of the calendar year presents us with a valuable opportunity to reflect on the year that was and plan for the year that will be.

 It's easy to glaze over the former and focus on the latter, but failure to reflect will eventually manifest as a failure to grow.